 Article II.
 APPLICATION PROCEDURES & ACCEPTANCE CRITERIA

 Section 1.
 Acceptance in the barn will be determined through an application process.
-For non-current barn members, applications must be received by the faculty barn manager by April 1st.
-Acceptance of suitable students and horses will be decided by Animal and Veterinary Sciences faculty/staff following the recommendations of the UVM Horse Barn executive committee and barn members.
+For non-current barn members, applications must be received by the faculty advisor by April 1st for fall openings and by October 15th for spring openings.
+Acceptance of suitable students and horses will be decided by current horse barn members via a majority vote.
+A tie will be decided by the faculty advisors.

 Section 2.
-If there are more applications than stalls available, then a waiting list will be made to include all remaining acceptable applicants.
-Any acceptable applications received after the deadline of April 1st will be put on the end of this list in the order in which the applications were received.
+If there are more applications than stalls available, then an applicant pool will be made to include all remaining acceptable applicants.
+Any acceptable applications received after the deadlines of April 1st or October 15th will be reviewed and acceptable applicants will be added to the applicant pool.
+If there is a stall vacancy during the summer months, the Executive Committee and Faculty Advisor, will meet to review the current pool of applicants and will select a new member.
+All other times during the year, the applicant pool will be reviewed by and voted on by all current Coop members.

 Section 3.
-Each boarder must submit a reapplication by April 1st if they would like to be reconsidered for membership in the next year.
+Each barn member must submit a reapplication by April 1st if they would like to be reconsidered for membership in the next year.
 Returning barn members are not guaranteed a place for the next year.
 Reacceptance will be based on past performance and contributions to the barn.
-Animal and Veterinary Sciences faculty/staff will decide who is re-accepted into the barn based on the member’s performance and reapplication, as well as recommendations from the UVM Horse Barn executive committee.
+The faculty advisors will decide who is re-accepted into the barn based on the member’s performance and reapplication, as well as recommendations from the UVM Horse Barn Executive Committee.

 Section 4.
 There is a four-year barn membership limit for any boarder.
-For extenuating circumstances, a waiver may be issued at the discretion of the Animal and Veterinary Sciences faculty/staff following recommendations by the UVM Horse Barn executive committee.
+For extenuating circumstances, a waiver may be issued at the discretion of the faculty advisors following recommendations by the UVM Horse Barn Executive Committee.

 Section 5.
 Eligibility for horses is limited to geldings and non-pregnant mares.
-Horses known to kick, bite, or have other dangerous habits and vices are considered unacceptable.
+Horses known to repeatedly kick, bite, have other dangerous habits or vices, or display other aggressive behaviors that make handlers or other horses at risk are considered unacceptable.
 A new barn applicant must have worked with the horse he/she is applying with for a minimum of one year to be considered for acceptance OR must have owned the horse for a minimum of 6 months.
 A returning or current barn member in good standing may apply with a horse he/she has worked with for less than one year.
-Acceptance will be at the discretion of the Animal and Veterinary Sciences faculty/staff following recommendations by the UVM Horse Barn executive committee and barn members.
-A trial period of 4 weeks will be required and the horse may be asked to leave without warning during this time.
+Acceptance will be at the discretion of the faculty advisors following recommendations by the UVM Horse Barn Executive Committee and barn members.
+A trial period of 4 weeks will be required, and the horse may be asked to leave without warning during this time.
 Acceptance will be based on compatibility of the horse and the applicant to the cooperative barn environment.

 Article III.
 STALL ALLOCATION

 Section 1.
-The assignment of stalls in the UVM Horse Barn will be done by the UVM Horse Barn executive committee before the start of each academic semester.
-All stall assignments are subject to change throughout the year at the discretion of the UVM Horse Barn executive committee, with justified cause.
+The assignment of stalls in the UVM Horse Barn will be done by the UVM Horse Barn Executive Committee before the start of each academic semester.
+All stall assignments are subject to change throughout the year at the discretion of the UVM Horse Barn Executive Committee, with justified cause.

 Section 2.
-When any stall assignments change, the stall condition report must be reviewed and any damage done to the previously assigned stall must be repaired before the issuance of a new stall and the signing of a new stall condition report.
+When any stall assignments change, the stall condition report must be reviewed, and any damage done to the previously assigned stall must be repaired before the issuance of a new stall and the signing of a new stall condition report.

 Section 3.
-Stall condition reports will be filled out by the UVM Horse Barn executive committee and the boarder upon arrival.
+Stall condition reports will be filled out by the UVM Horse Barn Executive Committee and the boarder upon arrival.
 Stalls must be maintained as described in the stall condition report.
-Stalls will be reexamined by the UVM Horse Barn executive committee and boarder upon departure.
+Stalls will be reexamined by the UVM Horse Barn Executive Committee and boarder upon departure.